suhailna/Udacity_DS_Nanodegree_Project/README.md

 Goal of this project is to predict individuals who are most likely to become customers for a mail-order sales company in Germany.

+Detailed overview of the project is available at the blogpost: https://medium.com/@suhailna/customer-segmentation-report-for-arvato-financial-solutions-c3b2814b7178

 ### Data Description:
 The data has been provided by Udacity and Arvato Financial Solutions.
 The dataset contains 4 data files and 2 description files.
 The description files have information about the features and their explanation.
 The 4 data files include: